 So, at least for someone with PTSS, I believe I’ve explained a bit of what it means to ‘let it go’.
 It enables me to erase the pain and move forward with a lighter step in my day and just a little bit more sunshine and happiness.
 I sincerely hope this helps you learn to let go of the pain and misery of your past.

 Thank you for reading this blog.
 It means so much to me to share my thoughts, beliefs, and feelings with my readers.
-If anything I write about resonates with you, kindly leave a comment or contact me via Messenger.
+If anything I write about resonates with you, kindly contact me via Messenger.